alexeysas/sdc-behavioral-cloning/writeup_template.md

 ![alt text][image2]

-I split my image and steering angle data into a training and validation set.
-I found that my first model had a comparable validation and training loss.
+As usual, data was split to training and validation set (20% dedicated to validation) Model had pretty low validation and training loss.
 However, the driving behavior was awful.
 Car mostly go straight forward and leaves the track immediately.

 My initial idea was to improve model by using more complex structure.
 I've tried adding more convolutional levels, pooling layers, non-linearity, playing with fully collected layers - hardly got any better results.